 “That was the first crack in the Berlin Wall in the fall of Communism because from that point forward the Soviets and the Communists knew that Ronald Reagan wasn’t a pushover,” according to the recording.

 He said he told his cabinet, “This is our moment.
-This is our time to change the course of history.”

 Is Scott Walker’s latest stunt in Wisconsin just an attempt at revenge for his own mediocre academic career?
 Let’s take a look at the facts.